BradKennedy-PhD/bradkennedy-phd.github.io/index.md

 ---
 ## Last update: 4 Aug 2021
 {% include notification.html
-message="Please note: Study pages are in development.
-Some links and pages may not yet work" status="is-info" %}
+message="Study pages are in development.
+Some links and features may not work" status="is-info" %}

 # Overview